gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/ProcessingHowTo.md

 One last point, validating the use of the Stroom Event Logging Schema is performed in the `schemaFilter` component of the pipeline.
 Had our translation resulted in a malformed Event, this pipeline component displays any errors.
-In the screen below, we have purposely changed the `EventTime/TimeCreated` element to be `EventTime/TimeCreatd`.
+In the screen below, we have purposely changed the `EventTime/TimeCreated` element to be `EventTime/TimeCreatd` (misspelled).
 If one selects the `schemaFilter` component and then Refresh {{< stroom-icon name="refresh.svg" title="Refresh step" colour="green" >}} the current step, we will see that

 * there is an error as indicated by a square **Red** box {{< stroom-icon "../HOWTOs/icons/errorIndicator.png" "Error indicator">}} in the top right hand corner